-Lightened Up Chocolate Cheesecake Bars – the perfect healthy dessert for both chocolate lovers and cheesecake lovers!
+These light and airy chocolate cheesecake bars are the perfect healthy dessert for both chocolate and cheesecake lovers.

-To lighten up the original recipe, I secretly swapped 2/3 cup of cream cheese for yogurt this time, cutting the fat and calories without sacrificing any of the richness or creaminess.
+To lighten up the original recipe, I secretly swapped 2/3 cup of cream cheese for yogurt, cutting the fat and calories without sacrificing any of the creaminess.

 I made the recipe for a friend’s rooftop party, and two full batches were completely gone within the first hour, before half the guests had even arrived.

 Rooftop parties are one of my favorite things about summer in Washington, D.C.

 Three years after my last-minute decision to move here, I’ve never regretted it.

 The weather will cool down a little at night, and pretty much any rooftop in the city boasts an incredible view, whether it’s of the Capitol, the White House, or the Washington Monument.

 Trending Right Now: Healthy Banana Bread – Oil Free Recipe